 It might be a traditional dish for Christmas time, but who can resist a serving of Cape Brandy Pudding any time of the year?
-To not enjoy this rich, sweet and sticky heartwarming dessert simply because it’s not Christmas, would be a crime!
-Cape Brandy Pudding is also known as ‘Tipsy Tart’ or even ‘dadelpoeding’ (date pudding).
+To not enjoy this rich, heartwarming dessert simply because it’s not Christmas, would be a crime!
+Cape Brandy Pudding is also known as ‘Tipsy Tart’ or ‘dadelpoeding’ (date pudding).
 Whatever you call it, it’s sticky, sweet and delish.

 The heritage of this desert is intrinsically linked to brandy production in the Cape, which is big business.
-So much so, that for many years most of the Chenin Blanc grapes planted were predetermined to go to the brandy production.
-The dish is similar to that of malva, a baked pud with a sauce that soaks into the sponge.
-The major difference here, being the addition of dates, nuts and of course, brandy.
-It’s so simple to make and you can enjoy it with whipped cream, ice-cream or custard.
+So much so, that for many years, most of the Chenin Blanc grapes planted were reserved for brandy production.
+The dessert is sort of similar to malva; the major difference being the addition of dates, nuts and, of course, brandy.
+It’s so simple to make and you can enjoy it with whipped cream, ice cream or custard.
 Contrary to what the name suggests, the tart won’t make you tipsy.
-You’ll need an extra shot or even two, on the side for that!
+You’ll need an extra shot, or even two, on the side for that!

-For a taste of Christmas, try our Traditional Christmas Pudding with Drunk Cherries and Brandy Butter Sauce.
+For a taste of Christmas, try our Traditional Christmas Pudding with Drunk Cherries & Brandy Butter Sauce.

-In the 1980s, there was a classic TV ad featuring Cremora — a powered, non-dairy coffee creamer.
-After the advert was released, this successful dairy substitute was transformed into a household brand and before long, a new fridge tart was born.
-It might not seem like the best ingredient to use for a dessert, but many will surrender to the pleasure of the Cremora Tart upon their first bite.
+In the 1980s, there was a classic TV ad featuring Cremora – a powered, non-dairy coffee creamer.
+After the advert was released, this successful dairy substitute was transformed into a household brand, and before long, a new fridge tart was born.
+It might not seem like the best dessert ingredient, but many will surrender to the simple pleasures of Cremora Tart upon their first bite.

-The classic version is quick, easy and will satisfy your sweet-tooth.
-This tart is like the love child between a fridge tart and a cheesecake.
+The classic version is quick, easy and will satisfy your sweet tooth; if fridge tart and cheesecake had a love child, it’d be Cremora tart.
 All you need is a biscuit base, Cremora, water, condensed milk and lemon juice.
-Many have made the Cremora Tart their own and have taken it to the next level and you wouldn’t even know that Cremora was used.
+Many have made Cremora Tart their own and have taken it to the next level, and you wouldn’t even know that Cremora was used.
 You’ll want to give this one a try, you won’t regret it!

 ‘Melkkos’, which translates to ‘milk food’, is a South African dessert that you may remember from childhood spent in your grandma’s kitchen.
-It is similar to boeber, but easier to make.
 The main ingredient is milk and you just need to add some flour and butter.
 To make it even better, sprinkle with a bit of cinnamon sugar on top!
-It can be enjoyed all year round but it is best enjoyed during winter ,as it warms you right up.
+It can be enjoyed all year round, but it is best enjoyed during winter, as it warms you right up.

 Check out our list of South African food pantry classics.